Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 First, we consider the region corresponding to graph $G-\{u,w\}$ (as shown in Figure \ref{Fig:Semitwodent4}(a)).
 The removal of the $u$- and $w$-triangles yields forced lozenges (with weight $1$) on the top of the region.
 Removal of these forced lozenges gives a new semi-hexagon, namely $S_{x+1}((\textbf{a}-a_l)^{*}; (\textbf{b}-b_1+\alpha)^{*})$.
+In this semi-hexagon, the sequence $(\textbf{a}-a_l)^{*}$ is obtained from the sequence $\textbf{a}$ by excluding the term $a_l$ and then subtracting $1$ from each term of the resulting sequence, similarly, the sequence $(\textbf{b}-b_1+\alpha)^{*}$ is obtained from the sequence $\textbf{b}$ by excluding the term $b_1$, including the term $\alpha$, and then subtracting $1$ from each term of the resulting sequence.
 We get

 Working similarly for the regions corresponding to the other five graphs in recurrence (\ref{kuoeq2b}), based on Figures \ref{Fig:Semitwodent4}(b)--(f), we get

 These six equations transform recurrence (\ref{kuoeq2b}) into a the recurrence for the tiling generating functions of the semi-hexagons: